How to File an Assumed Business Name (DBA) in Indiana

-The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
+The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering in Indiana.
 For example, if John Smith starts a business repairing computers but doesn’t use a business name, he doesn’t have to register.
 If John decides to name his business John’s Computer Repair, then he will need to register.

 Corporations Limited Liability Companies, Limited Partnerships, and Limited Liability Partnerships won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they want to use a different name, such as when operating a different division or brand name under their corporate/LLC/LP/LLP umbrella, to keep the liability protection without forming another entity.

 How much does a DBA cost in Indiana?

-The filing fee for Sole Proprietorships and Partnerships to register for a Certificate of Assumed Name varies by county is generally around $25.
+The filing fee for Sole Proprietorships and Partnerships to register for a Certificate of Assumed Name varies by county and is generally around $25.

 Corporations and Limited Liability Companies will be charged $20 when filing online or $30 when filing by mail.

 What are the steps to file for a DBA in Indiana?